awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 + You can't select the custom endpoint type in the AWS Management Console\.
 All the custom endpoints you create through the AWS Management Console have a type of `ANY`\.

   You can set and modify the custom endpoint type using the AWS CLI or Amazon RDS API\.
 + Only DB instances that are read\-only Aurora Replicas can be part of a `READER` custom endpoint\.
-The `READER` type applies only to clusters using single\-master replication, because those clusters can include multiple read\-only DB instances\.
 +  Both read\-only Aurora Replicas and the read/write primary instance can be part of an `ANY` custom endpoint\.
 Aurora directs connections to cluster endpoints with type `ANY` to any associated DB instance with equal probability\.
 Because you can't determine in advance if you are connecting to the primary instance of a read\-only Aurora Replica, use this kind of endpoint for read\-only connections only\.
 The `ANY` type applies to clusters using any replication topology\.
-+  The `WRITER` type applies only to multi\-master clusters, because those clusters can include multiple read/write DB instances\.
 +  If you try to create a custom endpoint with a type that isn't appropriate based on the replication configuration for a cluster, Aurora returns an error\.

 ### Membership rules for custom endpoints<a name="Aurora.Endpoints.Custom.Membership"></a>